Teach Beside Me

 How to Build a Popsicle Stick Bridge:

-When building the bridge, you need to start with your bridge design.
 We decided to make a truss bridge with our sticks.
-A Warren Truss bridge is made with equilateral triangles that divide out the weight on the bridge.
+A Warren Truss bridge is made with equilateral triangle truss beams that divide out the weight on the bridge.
 This makes the bridge really strong.

 Repeat this three more times.